 The answer is atmospheric refraction, the effect of light traveling through different densities and temperatures of air.
 Refraction is the same effect that causes a spoon in a glass of water to appear broken in two.

 The fact is, when you gaze toward any horizon, you’re looking through more air than when you gaze overhead.
 It’s this greater quantity of air that causes oddly shaped suns and moons.
 At zenith (straight up) the atmosphere will be at its thinnest.
-That’s why professional astronomers prefer to observe their objects of interest as high up on the sky as possible (and as their telescopes allow), to diminish the effects of any atmospheric distortion lower in the sky.
+That’s why professional astronomers prefer to observe their objects of interest as high up on the sky as possible (and as their telescopes allow).
+And that’s because it diminishes the effects of any atmospheric distortion lower in the sky.

-Once you can accept there’s more air in the direction of a horizon, you can think about all the different ways refraction affects a sunrise, sunset, moonrise or moonset.
+So we know there’s more air in the direction of a horizon.
+Now consider all the different ways refraction affects a sunrise, sunset, moonrise or moonset.

-Plus … it’s not only the amount of atmosphere that plays a role.
-It’s also the pressure, the temperature and the humidity, all of which affect the air density and thereby also the amount that light rays will be bent, or refracted, along their path.
+But it’s not only the amount of atmosphere that plays a role.
+There’s also the pressure, the temperature and the humidity.
+They all affect the air density and thereby how much light rays will be bent, or refracted, along their path.

-Thus, temperatures varying with different layers of air can cause the light to spread to give a layered image of the object you’re looking at.
-In other words: the light is refracted more in some layers than in others.
+Thus, temperatures varying with different layers of air can spread the light so you see a layered image of the object you’re looking at.
+In other words, the light refracts more in some layers than in others.

-The bending of light rays in this manner is referred to as atmospheric refraction.
-Without any kind of disturbance, light would travel in an absolutely straight line, and give your eye a true image of what you see (as long as your eye isn’t also disturbing it, but that’s another story).
+The bending of light rays in this manner is known as atmospheric refraction.
+Without any kind of disturbance, light would travel in a straight line, and give your eye a true image of what you see.

-For objects with a small angular size like stars, atmospheric refraction causes them to twinkle more the closer to the horizon they are.
+For objects with a small angular size – like stars – atmospheric refraction causes them to twinkle more the closer they are to the horizon.

-And for an object with a fair amount of surface area like the moon and the sun, there is a change in the refractive effect along the height of it: the upper part travels through less atmosphere than the lower part, which makes the lower part more distorted.
+But what about an object with a fair amount of surface area like the moon and the sun?
+For them, there is a change in the refractive effect along the height of it.
+Thus, the upper part travels through less atmosphere than the lower part, which makes the lower part more distorted.

-Additionally, light of different wavelengths is affected differently.
-For example, blue light (which has more energy/shorter wavelength/higher frequency – all of these are the same thing but with a different name) is more affected by refraction than red.
-That means red colors have a larger chance coming through to you than blue, which is why sunsets and sunrises appear more red and the moon is redder near the horizon.
+Additionally, light of different wavelengths reacts differently.
+For example, blue light (which has more energy, a shorter wavelength and higher frequency) is more affected by refraction than red light.
+That means red colors have a larger chance of coming through to you than blue.
+That’s why sunsets, sunrises and the moon appear redder near the horizon.

 The result of refraction is nature’s own form of art, perhaps reminiscent of impressionism.
 Maybe that is why we find it so appealing.
 The video below, captured by Mike Cohea, beautifully shows the effect of the thicker atmosphere as the young moon sets over Newport.

 So, go out, bring your camera and keep watching the horizon (but never stare directly, or through a camera, at the sun).
-Then send your best results to EarthSky Community Photos, so that we can add them to this story!
+Then submit your best results to EarthSky Community Photos.
+We love seeing your photos!

-Bottom line: The amount of atmosphere between your eye and what you observe determines how much the image you see will be distorted.
-This phenomenon – atmospheric refraction – is the reason why the moon may appear flattened near the horizon.
+Bottom line: The amount of atmosphere between your eye and what you observe determines how much distortion you will see.
+This phenomenon – atmospheric refraction – is why the sun or moon may appear flattened near the horizon.